 Nofollow

 This tag helps preserve relevancy in page rank.
-These tags should be used on blog comments or any links that have low-quality content.
-You might also choose to use the no follow tag on external links, but you shouldn’t use it internally.
+These tags should be used on blog comments or links with low-quality content.
+You might also use the no follow tag on external links, but you shouldn’t use it internally.

 Competitor Analysis Tools

 These are just some of the ways to audit your website.
-Once you have assessed your site for its issues, you should do the same for your competition.
-Of course, you can use Screaming frog to check the same information on how competitors’ sites are configured.
+Once you have assessed your site’s issues, you should do the same for your competition.
+Of course, you can use Screaming Frog to check the same information on how competitors’ sites are configured.

-There are a number of competitor analysis tools on the market that will help you determine how well their sites are doing in more detail and help improve your traffic:
+Several competitor analysis tools on the market will help you determine how well their sites are doing in more detail and help improve your traffic:

 SpyFu

-SpyFu helps research the keywords that are generating the most traffic and profits for your competitors and download them for your use.
+SpyFu helps you research the keywords generating the most traffic and profits for your competitors and download them for your use.
 It also provides the organic search keywords they use to help you improve your SEO performance.

 QuickSprout